Schedule of 28th NOI (2025)

 Eligible students may register through their school in Singapore to take part in the NOI Competition.
 A representative from each school (i.e., a teacher) must be responsible for registering all interested students from their school.
 The school representative should sign up on this website to enrol all interested students as contestants.

 Any number of contestants from each school may take part in the Online Preliminary Contest.
 Based upon the Online Preliminary Contest results, the top five or six contestants from each school will be invited to participate in the Final Contest.
+More specifically, if a school has at least one female contestant, then the top five contestants excluding the top female contestant as well as the top female contestant will qualify for the Final Contest.
+Otherwise, only the top five contestants will qualify for the Final Contest.

 The Final Contest will be conducted onsite at the School of Computing.